Treating generalised anxiety disorder

 Pregabalin is less likely to cause nausea or a low sex drive than SSRIs or SNRIs.

-For these reasons, you will not usually be prescribed benzodiazepines for any longer than two to four weeks at a time.
+For these reasons, you won't usually be prescribed benzodiazepines for any longer than two to four weeks at a time.

 Side effects of benzodiazepines can include: